 An example from FDM –

-“Diversity and inclusion are at the heart of what we value as an organisation.
+“Diversity, equity and inclusion are at the heart of what we value as an organisation.
 FDM Group is an equal opportunities employer and all qualified applicants will receive consideration for employment without regard to race, religion, sex, sexual orientation, age, disability or any other status protected by law.
 Our recruitment team are happy to support with any reasonable adjustments that are needed within the recruitment process.”

 7. Avoid language that may exclude older or younger applicants